Hemophilia Carrier Testing

 - The biological grandmother of one grandson with hemophilia

 Sometimes a baby will be born with hemophilia, but doesn’t have a family history of the bleeding disorder.
 If the baby is the first one in the family with hemophilia, the mother might be a carrier.
-It’s possible that the hemophilia-causing gene did not exist in the mother, thus it was never passed down to the child.
-In this case, the mother isn’t a carrier and the hemophilia is caused by a new change in a gene, called a spontaneous mutation.
+It is possible that the affected factor VIII (8) or factor IX (9) gene did not exist in the mother, meaning that the affected gene was not passed down to the child.
+In this case, the mother is not a carrier, and the baby's hemophilia is caused by a new change in a gene, called a spontaneous mutation.

 What are the chances?

-If the baby’s biological father does not have hemophilia, a pregnant woman who is a carrier of hemophilia can expect 1 in 4 possible outcomes:
+If the baby’s biological father does not have hemophilia, a mother who is a carrier of hemophilia can expect 1 in 4 possible outcomes:

 - A girl who is not a carrier (25% chance)

 - A girl who is a carrier (25% chance)

 - A boy without hemophilia (25% chance)

 To make it simple: a woman who is a carrier has a 25% (one in four) chance of having a son with hemophilia with each pregnancy.
 In rare cases, a girl may also be born with hemophilia when the father has hemophilia and the mother is a carrier.